Smoothing discrete Morse theory: Main results

 A \emph{handlebody} is a thickened graph in $\R^3$.
 A \emph{genus-$g$ Heegaard splitting} of a $3$-manifold $M$ is a decomposition of $M$ into two handlebodies, glued together at a genus-$g$ surface $S_g$.
 The \emph{Heegaard genus} of a $3$-manifold is the smallest $g$ for which the manifold has a genus-$g$ Heegaard splitting.

-\begin{example} The full torus is the result of thickening a cycle; hence it is a handlebody.
-The complement of a full torus inside the $3$-sphere is also a full torus.
+\begin{example} The solid torus is the result of thickening a cycle; hence it is a handlebody.
+The complement of a solid torus inside the $3$-sphere is also a solid torus.
 So, the $3$-sphere has a genus-$1$ Heegaard splitting.
 It has also a genus-$0$ splitting: The complement of a ball inside the $3$-sphere, is a ball.
 So the Heegaard genus of the sphere is zero. \end{example}

 Heegaard splittings were introduced around 1900 by Heegaard, and later absorbed into the more general language of handle decompositions.
-In fact, every genus-$g$ handlebody can be viewed as the result of attaching exactly $g$ $1$-handles to a $0$-handle.
-Conversely, given a handle decomposition of a closed $3$-manifold with one $0$-handle, $g$ $1$-handles, $g$ $2$-handles, and one $0$-handle, this can be viewed as a Heegaard splitting: the $i$-handle with $i\le 1$ form the first handlebody, the $i$-handle with $ i \ge 2$ form the second ``dual'' handlebody.
-By Poincar\'e duality, the two handlebodies are homeomorphic.
+In fact, every genus-$g$ handlebody can be viewed as the result of attaching exactly $g$ handles of index~$1$ to a handle of index~$0$.
+On the other hand, given a handle decomposition of a closed $3$-manifold with $1$ handle of index~$0$, $g$ handles of index~$1$, $g$ handles of index~$2$, and $1$ handle of index~$3$, this can be viewed as a Heegaard splitting: the $i$-handles with $i\le 1$ form the first handlebody, the $i$-handle with $ i \ge 2$ form the second ``dual'' handlebody.
+One can easily see that the two handlebodies are homeomorphic.